5 Best Alternatives to Audible (2023)

 Libro.fm – Support your local bookstore

 How it works: Libro.fm makes it possible for you to buy audiobooks directly through your local bookstore.
-As part of the sign-up process, you’ll choose the independent bookstore you want to support with future purchases and Libro.fm will split profits with this bookstore.
+As part of the sign-up process, you’ll choose the independent bookstore you want to support with future purchases, and Libro.fm will split profits with this bookstore.
 Libro.fm is a Social Purpose Corporation making it a great option if you are seeking an ethical alternative to Audible.

 Why we recommend it: Libro.fm has a lot more to offer than just ‘feeling good’ about being a customer (although we do love that!).
 Our favorite thing about Libro.fm is the fantastic community.
 This is evident in the many playlists curated by expert booksellers, the Libro.fm team, influencers, and others.
 These playlists are a great way to discover your next favorite audiobook (click here to check them out).
 Another great thing is that Libro.fm provides DRM-free audiobooks.
 Read our Libro.fm review and watch the following video to learn more about Libro.fm:

-Getting started: click here to go to the Libro.fm website and create a free account.
+Getting started: click here to go to Libro.fm and create a free account.
 If you are an avid audiobook listener, you can sign up for a monthly subscription with the code AUDIOBOOKADDICTS, and Libro.fm will give you a bonus audiobook.
 That means you’ll have 2 audiobook credits to redeem from the start.
 Libro.fm also offers à la carte purchases for the occasional listener.

 Libby – Free audiobooks from the library